srcimon/screwbox/UNRELEASED-CHANGES.md

 - Added achievements, async, ui, keyboard, scene, log, loop and audio modules to documentation
 - Added reference documentation for ecs components, noteworthy utils and additional entity systems
 - Ability to change reaction on completed achievements
+- Added `TargetLockComponent` for rotating an entity towards a target

 ### 🪛 Bug Fixes